Sarkozy swings further right, Hollande holds lead

 Sarkozy is on course to become the first French president to lose a bid for re-election in more than 30 years, in part because of the sputtering economy.
 The number of jobless rose for the 11th straight month in March to 2.88 million, up 7.2 percent in a year.

-The TNS-Sofres poll showed Hollande, who won Sunday's first round ahead of Sarkozy, holding a 10-point lead with 55 percent of voting intentions ahead of their May 6 runoff.
-A second survey by pollster CSA showed the Socialist ahead on 54 percent to Sarkozy's 46.
+The TNS-Sofres poll showed Hollande holding a 10-point lead with 55 percent of voting intentions.

-"All the conditions are there for a win...
-The momentum is with us," Hollande, who has struck an increasingly presidential tone since the first round, told France 2 television.

-"The outgoing president had said that he would be judged on unemployment, and he will be.
-He promised to cut unemployment to 5 percent and it is at 10."
+Hollande and Sarkozy face each other in the run-off after placing first and second in the first round on Sunday.

 Le Pen, who has become a potential kingmaker after scoring 17.9 percent, sought to extract concessions from Sarkozy before she announces her position on the runoff, challenging him not to block her party's way in parliamentary elections.